mythemebox/ionic-uber-clone/driver-setup.md

 #### To generate apk
     ionic cordova platform add android@7.0.0
     ionic cordova build android
+Execute `ionic cordova resources` before you build, if you faced any issue with icons or image not found

 **Common mistakes**

 - Update Google API Key with Driver App